ReTweets can greatly extend our reach and bring tons of new visitors to our blogs. That’s why we love them so much.

 Take a look at another example of a “tweetable quote”, created with TweetDis plugin for WordPress:

-TweetDis plugin creates “tweetable quotes” that stand out in your content & bring more tweets!Click to tweet
+TweetDis plugin creates “tweetable quotes” that stand out in your content & bring more tweets!Click to tweet this quote

 Now this one catches the eye!